Chronic Pain or Illness

 — Breyta Psychological Services, Psychologist in Raleigh, NC

 Living with chronic pain and or illness can create stress on all levels of our being.
 I am here to help you on all levels with pain, diagnosis, chronic pain, and illness.
-In addition to multiple supportive modalities, I am able to provide mind/body/emotion/spirit support via hypnotherapy and doula services when necessary
+I am able to provide mind/body/emotion/spirit support via hypnotherapy and doula services when necessary